 |FLEXnet Evaluation Key||Register for an Evaluation License Key:

 In order to provide you with an evaluation license, we need to get the hostid of the machine on which it will be running.
-To determine your host ID, simply download the VTRAN or DFTView bundle from this location, unpack, and run the applicable command:
+To determine your host ID, simply download the unified software bundle from this location, unpack, and run the command:

 If you are more familiar with the lmhostid utility you can use that instead to provide the same information.
 If you already have FlexLM installed on your machine, then this utility should be available.
-If not, you can find the lmhostid utility in the support directory of both VTAN and DFTView bundles.
+If not, you can find the lmhostid utility in the support directory within the unified software bundles.

 The hex code generated is the hostid of the machine.
 Send the code to us and we can then provide you with an evaluation license.